xvik/learn-gradle-configuration-cache/src/main/java/ru/vyarus/gradle/plugin/sample8/README.md

 block, but it would not work as `doFirst`/`doLast` are also **not executed for UP-TO-DATE** tasks (when output taken from cache).

-The only way to react on UP-TO-DATE tasks is to use build service with `OperationCompletionListener` (but it would provide ONLY task path, so, if you need to access any task properties, it must be done in configuration time by storing it somewhere).
+The only way to react on UP-TO-DATE (FROM-CACHE) tasks is to use build service with `OperationCompletionListener` (but it would provide ONLY task path, so, if you need to access any task properties, it must be done in configuration time by storing it somewhere).